-- Immigrant PALS (Parents as Literacy Supporters) program scaffolding English Language acquisition for Farsi and Korean parents and caregivers through our SWIS Workers - MP Writing Award contest Grade 6/7 students focusing on a Canadian-themed topic to present to a public audience - Mother Goose Programs supporting parents and infants from Woodcroft and the Squamish Nation - The Friendship Circle supported by the West Vancouver HUB partnership - The Rights of the Child Program including student awareness programs in schools and a major NS Community event with WV student representatives sharing their work from the Me to We campaign - The Wonder of Learning The 100 Languages of Children Reggio Emilia Workshops for early learning teachers across the North Shore - Yew'in'tsnitway Understanding Each Other Squamish Nation Health and Education Conference for all learners 2011/2012 - Eslha7an Aboriginal program for youth and adults Literacy and Health support for First Nations families - English Language Learners classes for youth, adults and seniors offered across the North Shore by the NS Multicultural Society
+- Middle Years Literacy partnership between North Shore libraries and North Shore Multicultural Society - Literacy Outreach coordination through Literacy Now North Shore Task Group - The Laugh and Learn Nannies' Course 10-week course through Literacy Outreach Coordinator adult/child education series - Daddy and Me coordinated through Literacy Now North Shore Task Group supporting families on the North Shore - Senior's Project North and West Vancouver digital literacy training for seniors.
+Coordinated through NSLN - Squamish Elders Drop in program for digital literacy offered to First Nations families with a focus on parent education - Immigrant PALS (Parents as Literacy Supporters) program scaffolding English Language acquisition for Farsi and Korean parents and caregivers through our SWIS Workers - MP Writing Award contest Grade 6 to 7 students focusing on a Canadian-themed topic to present to a public audience - Mother Goose Programs supporting parents and infants from Woodcroft and the Squamish Nation - The Friendship Circle supported by the West Vancouver HUB partnership - The Rights of the Child Program including student awareness programs in schools and a major NS Community event with West Vancouver student representatives sharing their work from the Me to We campaign - Eslha7an Aboriginal program for youth and adults Literacy and Health support for First Nations families - English Language Learners classes for youth, adults and seniors offered across the North Shore by the NS Multicultural Society - Sacred Teachings Women's Leadership training program, a collaboration between Capilano University and Ayas Men Men - Family Literacy Community Kitchens once a month event, a collaboration between Capilano University and Ayas Men Men

-SECTION 7: Reflections on 2011/2012 District Literacy Plan
+SECTION 7: Reflections on 2012/2013 District Literacy Plan

-The ongoing work in regards to the four community pillars for literacy development by the North Shore Literacy Task Force is outlined in Table 1.
+The ongoing work with our four community pillars for literacy development by the North Shore Literacy Task Force is outlined in Table 1.
 The four community pillars are: